Minimuino/thumbstick-deadzones/README.md

 ### Outer deadzone

 When the magnitude of the raw input value is above 1, we should normalize the vector to avoid returning a value higher than 1.
 But what happens if the thumbstick gives always a maximum value below 1?
 Depending on the case, we may get into trouble.
-If the vector magnitude of the input is critical in your game or application, you should apply also an outer deadzone, or at least let the user adjust it though the settings.
+If the vector magnitude of the input is critical in your game or application, you should apply also an outer deadzone, or at least let the user adjust it through the settings.
 This is what a scaled radial inner/outer deadzone looks like:

 <p align="center">
   <img width="400" height="400" alt="Scaled radial inner and outer deadzone" src="demo/assets/image/dz_scaled_radial_inner_and_outer_gray.png">